 4. Ovariohysterectomy & Castration (spay & neuter)

-We recommend that large breed female dogs not intended for breeding be spayed at approximately 6 months of age (prior to their first heat cycle).
+We recommend that large breed dogs not intended for breeding be spayed and neutered at approximately a year of age.
+There is evidence that waiting until skeletal maturity may reduce the incidence of certain orthopedic diseases and malignancies.
 Small breed dogs are prone to retention of primary teeth, so we recommend spaying at six months of age which allows us to identify and extract retained primary teeth without scheduling a second anesthesia.
-Female dogs spayed prior to their first heat cycle enjoy a 99% reduction in the incidence of mammary (breast) cancer.

 5. Internal parasites